 Guardian Ad Litem

 When custody issues arise between parents and they cannot settle those issues themselves, courts often rely on either the Family Relations Office or a third party, called a guardian ad litem, Latin for “guardian for the suit” and often shortened to “G.A.L”, to conduct an investigation and make a recommendation as to what is in the best interest of the child(ren).
 The GAL meets with the parents, children, and any necessary collateral contacts such as doctors, teachers, therapists, etc. before making his or her recommendation.
 More importantly, the GAL often tries to act as the mediator between parents to try and come up with an amicable resolution before matters simply get put before a judge.

-Attorney Raymond has been appointed as a guardian ad litem in the Bridgeport, New Haven and Milford Superior Courts to represent the best interests of children with very difficult issues concerning custody and parenting time.
+Attorney Raymond has been appointed as a guardian ad litem in the Bridgeport, Stamford, New Haven, and Milford Superior Courts to represent the best interests of children with very difficult issues concerning custody and parenting time.
 As a parent of two, he has the first-hand experience to understand the developmental needs of children, and he understands how to investigate these matters with delicacy so that the children are affected as little as possible throughout the process.
 As a family/matrimonial attorney, he knows what the parents are going through when child custody issues arise in order to get to the bottom of the real issues and make recommendations that are in the children’s best interest.

 What Sets Attorney Raymond Apart as a GAL is his desire to not only investigate the issues but to assist the parties in dealing with those issues.
 For example, while some GAL’s may simply watch as parents make poor choices that negatively affect the children in order to strengthen his/her (the GAL’s) position, Attorney Raymond tries to help those parents to understand how their mistakes affect the child and how to better address those situations in the future.
 Custody matters are not about litigation posturing and “building a case,” they are meant to get to what is in the child’s best interest, which cannot be done when everyone is focused on “winning”.